Controlling CO2 levels in laparoscopic surgery

 Although CO2 meets most of these requirements it is by no means perfect.
 There are four aspects to consider in assessing its patient impact on both local and systemic tissues and organs during surgery:

-CO2 supplied from tanks or a wall supply in the OR is bone-dry (0% relative humidity) and very cold (~20C, 68F), which is 16C lower than body temperature.
-The absorption of CO2 by the patient during laparoscopic surgery has both local and systemic implications for patients, including:
+CO2 supplied from tanks or a wall supply in the OR is bone-dry (0% relative humidity) and very cold (~20C, 68F), which is ~16C lower than body temperature.
+Patient CO2 exposure during laparoscopic surgery has both local and systemic implications, including:

 Systems have been developed that serve to heat and humidify the CO2 before it is introduced into the patient.
 However, an independent Cochrane review has demonstrated that the clinical benefits of heating and humidifying CO2 remain unclear.[iii]

-“I think that is a big advantage in terms of pain management because the patient does not have the over-distention of the peritoneum, which causes pain.” – Mr Gourab Misra
+“I think that [low pressure surgery] is a big advantage in terms of pain management because the patient does not have the over-distention of the peritoneum, which causes pain.” – Mr Gourab Misra

 Best practice for 21st Century surgery